solar-wallet/solarwallet.io/README.md

 ## Deployment

 The `site` directory is intended for deployment.
 For example, if using Netlify, you would configure it to deploy from this directory.

-*(The previous README mentioned a `welcome-pug` branch for Netlify deployment.
-Please verify if this is still the case and update this section if necessary.)*